Citron (Red Seeded) Melon Seeds - (Citrullus lanatus var. citroides)

 Citron Melon - Homemade Jam's Best Friend

-This ancestor to our modern watermelon goes by several names that hint at its best uses – jam melon, preserve melon, or pie melon.
-At first glance, the citron melon looks like a small, round watermelon, but when cut into you’ll find a pale green to white, dense crunchy flesh dotted with shocking red seeds scattered throughout with a very mild to almost absent flavor.
+This ancestor to our modern watermelon goes by several names that hint at its best uses - jam melon, preserve melon, or pie melon.
+At first glance, the Red Seeded Citron melon (Citrullus lanatus) looks like a small, round watermelon, but when cut into you'll find a pale green to white, dense crunchy flesh dotted with shocking red seeds scattered throughout with a very mild to almost absent flavor.
 Sometimes people taste a young, not-quite-ripe honeydew, others taste cucumber, and still others taste young pumpkin.

 The lack of flavor from a fresh-picked fruit might surprise you, especially since it looks so much like the beloved watermelon.
-Its real value isn’t in the fresh taste, but in what it can do for jams, jellies, marmalades, and pickles.
-Citron melon has naturally high concentrations of pectin, the traditional gelling agent for jams, jellies, and marmalades, as well as fruit pies and cobblers.
+The real value of citron melon isn't the fresh taste, but in what it can do for jams, jellies, marmalades, preserves, and pickles.
+Citron melons have naturally high concentrations of pectin, the traditional gelling agent for jams, jellies, and marmalades, as well as fruit pies and cobblers.
 The high pectin content makes them perfect for candied fruit for fruitcakes and desserts.
-After cooking, the natural flavors become more apparent.
+After cooking, citron melon's natural flavors become more apparent.

-Because of their exceptionally hard rinds, melons are harvested in late fall and some kept aside in a cool place until just after Christmas, to be made into the last preserves of the year.
+Because of their exceptionally hard rinds, melons can be harvested in late fall and some kept aside in a cool place until just after Christmas, to be made into the last citron melon preserves of the year.

 Seed germination is strong and production is quite prolific - 50 melons from a single large, sprawling plant is not uncommon.
 The French prune the first half-dozen flowers, then let the next set pollinate for however many melons are needed, then the rest of the flowers are also pruned.
 This prevents being overrun by melons!

-In fact, locally crafted sweet preserves made with ‘jam melons’ are highly valued – it is an honor to receive a jar of fruit confiture from outside the family.
+In fact, locally crafted sweet preserves made with 'jam melons' are highly valued - it is an honor to receive a jar of citron preserve from outside the family.

-These melons create the most delicious home-made jams after peeling, de-seeding and chopping.
-Vanilla and sugar are added to a bowl of chopped melon; or ginger, mandarin, melon, and sugar as another option.
+Citron melons create the most delicious homemade jams after peeling the melon rind, de-seeding and chopping.
+Vanilla and sugar are added to a bowl of chopped citron melon; or ginger, lemon, mandarin, melon, and sugar as another option.
 Left overnight to soak and mingle the flavors, they turn into a syrupy fruit mash that is gently simmered for about 45 minutes, turning a gorgeous translucent yellow and filling the house with the scent of sugar and spices.